sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 - Make note of your `device ID`, `Device Key`, and `IoT Hub Hostname` to enter into the code you’ll run on your device later

 ***
 **Note:** The Remote Monitoring solution provisions a set of Azure IoT Services in your Azure account.
 To avoid unnecessary consumption, you may want to **stop** your remote monitoring solution while you are working on the next steps.
+(See: [Troubleshooting](#troubleshooting))
 ***

 - For additional reference, refer to the following: